Download our FREE smartphone app today!

 - a loss of, or change in, normal sense of taste or smell (anosmia)

 For most people, coronavirus (COVID-19) will be a mild illness.

 If your child or anyone in the household does develop symptoms, you can seek advice from NHS 111 at https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/ or by phoning 111.

 There are things you can do to help reduce the risk of you and anyone you live with getting ill with COVID-19.

 - Wash your hands regularly and for at least 20 seconds.

 - Cover your face in enclosed spaces, especially where social distancing may be difficult and where you will come into contact with people you do not normally meet.

-- It is now compulsory to wear cloth face coverings on public transport, shops and several other indoor settings.
+- It is no longer compulsory to wear cloth face coverings on public transport, shops and other indoor settings.

 - Stay 2 metres apart where possible, or 1 metre with extra precautions in place.